ben-manes/gradle-versions-plugin/README.md

 </details>

-`satisfiesDeclaredBound` bounds `log4j-core` at `2.16.0` even though `versionConstraint` is empty for it, because the bound comes from the platform
+`log4j-core` is bounded at `2.16.0` even though `versionConstraint` is empty for it, because the bound comes from the platform instead:
-instead:

 ```text
 The following dependencies are using the latest milestone version: